Uniswap/docs/docs/sdk/web3-react/guides/03-switch-chains.md

 ## Switching Chains

-Having setup our application to use `web3-react` and having built out the ability to connect and disconnect wallets, we can now move on to switching chains.
+Having [setup our application](./01-connect-wallet.md) to use `web3-react` and having built out the ability to [connect and disconnect wallets](./02-connectors.md), we can now move on to switching chains.

-Our function requires 2 parameters, which are the chainId we want to switch to, as well as the current connection type:
+Switching chains requires two parameters, the `chainId` we want to switch to, and the current `connectionType`:

 ```typescript reference title="Defining the function" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/8c0e36ca8d2ba4718af944094191f39da62a9c5c/web3-react/src/libs/connections.ts#L64